 Terra in The End of Ends is interpreted as having faked her amnesia to live a school life.

 iFight Crime With Victorious: Neville Papperman goes from being a snobby rich kid to a snobby rich kid with an evil power and an obsession with destroying the symbol of his greatest failure, instead of just harming Carly, Sam, and Freddie's reputations.

-Starfleet in general, with its tendencies to act as a multiversal policeforce and army comes in parts up like an evil overlord's armed force, making sure that everyone obeys the whims of the unicornicopian overlords.
+Starfleet in general, with its tendencies to act as a multiversal police force and army, can seem like an evil overlord's armed force, making sure that everyone obeys the whims of the Unicornicopian overlords.